zopefoundation/z3c.form/src/z3c/form/browser/select.rst

 the prompt message, which is available under

   >>> widget.promptMessage
-  u'Select a value ...'
+  'Select a value ...'

 can also be changed using an attribute value adapter:

-  >>> PromptMessage = StaticWidgetAttribute(u'Please select a value')
+  >>> PromptMessage = StaticWidgetAttribute('Please select a value')
   >>> zope.component.provideAdapter(PromptMessage, name='promptMessage')

 So after updating the widget you have the custom value:

   >>> widget.update()
   >>> widget.promptMessage
-  u'Please select a value'
+  'Please select a value'

 Additionally, the select widget also allows dynamic value for the ``prompt`` attribute .
 Initially, value is ``False``: